 Second, the Planning Director must find that the project is necessary to mitigate a threat to public health, safety, or welfare.
 County Code Section 16.10.100(c)(2).
-This is an exceptionally strict standard and very difficult to satisfy with regard to development of a property with a private single-family dwelling.
-In determining what constitutes a threat to the public health, safety, or welfare, our courts have considered the approval of permits for a major
+This is an exceptionally stnct standard and very difficult to satisfy with regard to development of a property with a private single-family dwelling In determining what constitutes a threat to the public health, safety, or welfare, our courts have considered the approval of permits for a major subdivision as that threat because it could fundamentally alter the current way of life for the residents of the county.
+See 216 SurferBay Associates v.
+Counry d Surfer (1997) 58 Cal.App.
+4th 860, 868.
+A threat to public health, safety, or welfare necessarily affects the community at large.
+For this finding to be made as related to the above referenced application, it must be determined that it is necessary to develop the parcel with the single-family dwelling, at the size and in the location proposed, to mitigate a threat to the community at large.
+This finding simply cannot be made.

-Larry Kasparowitz

-Re: Application # 02-0432, 23rd Avenue
+Larry Kasparowitz Re: Application # 02-0432.
+23rd Avenue November 10.
+2003 Page 4

-November 10,2003